WICG/nav-speculation/same-origin-chrome-origin-trial.md

 ### How to tell if a prerender was started

-The chrome://process-internals page provides a quick way to check if a prerendered page exists.
+The <chrome://process-internals> page provides a quick way to check if a prerendered page exists.
 Navigate to that page, and then to the "Frame Trees" section.

 A list of all pages and frames in the browser are displayed.

 While invisible, a prerendered page is associated with a tab (or "WebContents") in the browser: the tab that contained the speculation rule that initiated the prerender.
-The chrome://process-internals page describes the active page in each WebContents, and the prerendered page, if any.
+The <chrome://process-internals> page describes the active page in each WebContents, and the prerendered page, if any.

-(SCREENSHOT)
+TODO: Add screenshot.

-Here, the relevant information extracted below:
+The relevant information from the above screenshot is extracted below:

 ```
 WebContents: https://prerender2-specrules.glitch.me, 1 active frame, 1 prerender root